AnshKBhatia/FraudLensAI/README.md

     The script includes options for training the model using various algorithms and evaluating their performance using metrics like accuracy, precision, recall, and F1-score.

+Usage
+Input Data:

+    Provide the transaction data set in the specified format.
+The dataset should include features such as transaction amount, transaction time, and various customer details.
+    You can download the dataset from Kaggle Credit Card Fraud Dataset.

 Contributing

 We welcome contributions from the community.
 If you have suggestions for improvements or would like to report issues, please submit a pull request or open an issue on GitHub.